Crystalis Crystal Dictionary

 heat to earth.
 Smoky quartz pulls the bright, brittle edge downward.
 Placement: Place smoky quartz near the feet after working with the glass.
 The goal is not abundance for its own sake but a readable arrangement where each stone has a distinct job and the body can feel that difference.

-How Libyan Gold Tektite is used
+How to keep Libyan Gold Tektite in good condition

 Authenticity